matt-h/rdio-enhancer/README.md

 v 1.5

 * New features
-	* Add Play Next open to everything
+	* Add Play Next option to everything

 v 1.4